-Editor’s Note December 2016: Are you rushing to find something festive to place presents under?
-Or looking for DIY inspiration for next year?
+Editor’s Note December 2017: Are you looking for something festive to place presents under?
 Here are ten green alternative trees that reuse and recycle.
 Do you have a favorite DIY tree that we missed or other holiday traditions that make your celebration more sustainable?
 Add them to the comments below.
 Happy holidays!

 Now that we’ve addressed the carbon footprint question on real versus fake Christmas trees, we couldn’t help but wonder about the possibilities beyond either one of those.
 Some staff elves got to searching and found some pretty festive do-it-yourself (DIY) options, including some from Sightliners and their families.